 Andalusia is the perfect year-round destination as temperatures are also comfortable in the winter months.
 As mentioned, we visited Andalusia in December and enjoyed a lot of sun and temperatures around 20 degrees.
 Nevertheless, I personally wouldn’t visit Andalusia in the main summer months (July & August), as the cities get busier and temperatures might rise to 40 degrees.

 The perfect way to get around Andalusia is by rental car.
-Similarly to many itineraries, a car gives you a lot of freedom and a road trip to the South of Spain is just unforgettable.
+Similarly to many itineraries, renting a car gives you freedom and a road trip to the South of Spain is unforgettable.
 Alternatively, you can focus on the main cities in Andalusia and travel by public transport.
-Especially, the first part of the itinerary can easily be done by train, as direct trains are running from Malaga to Granada, Granda to Cordoba and Cordoba to Seville.
-Unfortunately, after Seville it gets slightly more difficult.
+Especially, the first part of the itinerary can easily be done by train, as direct trains run from Malaga to Granada, Granda to Cordoba and Cordoba to Seville.
+Unfortunately, after Seville, it gets slightly more difficult.
 You can still reach Jerez de la Frontera and Malaga, however, the smaller gems might have to be visited through tours.

 Nerja (1 night)